 LEADER This broken matzah reminds us that our world is broken.
-We recall those who are poor, whose uncertainty about their future compels them to put aside the "broken half" for later use.
+We center those whose uncertainty about their future compels them to put aside the "broken half" for later use, if indeed they can.
 We are shaken out of our complacency as we recall God's words: "Remember that you were slaves in the land of Egypt."